jreisinger/docs/data/notes/prog/git.md

 ... if you now edit and commit, you will be in an alternate reality (called a branch).

-`git-checkout` doesn't make any changes to the history.
+`git-checkout` doesn't modify existing history.

 # Branching and merging